guybrush77/rapidobj/README.md

 target_link_libraries(my_app PRIVATE rapidobj::rapidobj)
 ```

-Once the package has been successfully installed, RapidObj directory can be deleted.
+Once the package has been successfully installed, rapidobj directory can be deleted.

 #### Embedded

-Another way to use RapidObj is to embed it inside your project.
-In your project's root, create a folder named thirdparty and then copy RapidObj to this folder.
-Installation is not required; it is sufficient to add RapidObj's subfolder to your project:
+Another way to use rapidobj is to embed it inside your project.
+In your project's root, create a folder named thirdparty and then copy rapidobj to this folder.
+Installation is not required; it is sufficient to add rapidobj's subfolder to your project:

 ```cmake
 add_executable(my_app my_src.cpp)